athms/evaluating-deeplight-transfer/README.md

 - `task_id`, `subject_id`, `run_id`: numerical id of task, subject, run
 - `tr`: TR of each volume
 - `state`: numerical label of cognive state of volume within its task (e.g., [0,1,2,3] for the four cognitive states of the WM task)
-- `onehot`: one-hot encoding of the state across all tasks that are used for training (e.g., there are 20 cognitive tasks across the seven tasks of the HCP; the four cognitive states of the WM task could thus be mapped to the last four positions of the one-hot encoding [16, 17, 18, 19])
+- `onehot`: one-hot encoding of the state across all tasks that are used for training (e.g., there are 20 cognitive tasks across the seven tasks of the HCP; the four cognitive states of the WM task could thus be mapped to the last four positions of the one-hot encoding, with index [16, 17, 18, 19])

 Note that `hcprep` also provides basic descriptive information about the HCP task-fMRI data in `info.basics`: